 To understand what an eCig merchant account is, we first need to clear up what a general merchant account is.
 In essence, it’s a bank account that allows a business to accept payment in methods other than cash- most importantly, credit and debit cards.
 However, while banks are happy to offer most businesses a merchant account at a low rate, the majority of them aren’t so generous toward eCig companies.
 Right now, the eCig and vaping industry operates in something of a gray area with regards to rules and regulations.
 What’s more, eCommerce eCig companies also tend to be more at risk of higher chargeback levels.
 Banks don’t like taking on unnecessary risks, and both of these factors make eCig companies an unattractive prospect to them.
 In their eyes, it’s better to simply not get involved at all- which obviously puts eCig companies at a pretty serious disadvantage.
+To solve this problem, eCig companies must turn to a specific type of “high-risk merchant account”.

 Why can’t eCig businesses set up the same merchant accounts as everyone else?